New to the Area?

 Are there opportunities to volunteer or get involved?

 Yes!
 Like all churches, we are a volunteer-run organization.
 We rely on the generosity of congregants to keep the wheels turning.
 There are volunteer opportunities in-house and outside the church.
-We are engaged in feeding programs, we have annual Mission/Service Trips for youth, and we engage in service for our own congregants, such as with singing carols.
+Our volunteers help feed food insecure children and we maintain our little food pantry.
+We also partner with Habitat for Humanity and other organizations.
+If you like to sing, we still have a small, but mighty choir which rehearses weekly.

 Interested in attending a service?